Who is Direct Allergy?

 Direct Allergy is a “complete turn-key operation” designed to enhance your practice’s clinical offerings and revenue without disrupting current operations.
 Our staff and clinical experience provides support to physicians and practices by taking care of the details to drive and administer the testing and treatment program.

 Why are Direct Allergy’s services important to my practice and I?

 By implementing Immunotherapy in-house service, your practice will offer a value-added service, providing convenience to your patients – ultimately increasing your practice’s revenue.
 The demand for allergy treatment is expected to increase by 35 percent, however the number of board-certified allergists is expected to drop more than 6.8 percent per year.

 Who needs testing?

-Direct Allergy will provide you with a list of common CPT codes that are covered with allergy testing and treatment.
-You, as the primary care physician, evaluate your patients and make candidate selections based on clinical evidence.
-Some of the diagnoses that could benefit from testing are allergic rhinitis, asthma, chronic sinusitis and allergic conjunctivitis.
-You, as the treating physician, decide who meets the clinical criteria for testing.
+You, as the physician, evaluate the screening and make the candidate selections based on clinical evidence.
+The Direct Allergy nurse will work under your standing protocol to pre-screen the patients you see daily.
+Some of the diagnoses that could benefit from testing are allergic rhinitis, asthma, chronic sinusitis, and allergic conjunctivitis.
+Direct Allergy will provide a list of common CPT codes that are covered for allergy testing and treatment.
+You, as the treating physicians, decide who meets the clinical criteria for testing.
 Direct Allergy will always be available to provide support and evidence-based clinical guidance throughout the process.

 How is the testing done?